“What’re you talking about? What island casing?” Kiko demanded, but Lone just smiled.

 The tunnel she was headed for was quickly approaching.

 “Can’t I just sit behind-”

-There was no time to question her, the tunnel appeared faster than I thought and I quickly took her hand and jumped out of my seat.
-It broke off from the vehicle as it hit the side of the tunnel and I was left dangling from Kiko’s hand.
+There was no time to question her, the tunnel appeared faster than I thought and I quickly took her hand and jumped.
+My seat was sheared from the vehicle as it hit the side of the tunnel and I was left dangling behind Kiko’s hand.
 I was going to try and grab her seat when she quickly flung me up upwards.

 It all happened so quickly, I didn’t really know what was happening.
 Apparently Kiko pierced the top of the tunnel with Lone’s stave, stopping our forward motion and using that momentum she tossed me up upwards through a small hole in the top of the tunnel, then using my momentum to carry her with me as she let go of the stave.

 We both fell in an empty, large room filled with air.
-Thankfully Kiko was able to avoid landing on me but we came face-to-face close with each other as she held herself up, right above me.
-It sparked memories of the time we almost kissed on the ship since that was the last time we were that close to each other.
+Thankfully Kiko was able to avoid landing on me but we came mask-to-mask close with each other as she braced her fall in a push-up position, right above me.
+It sparked memories when we almost kissed on the ship, because that was the last time we were so close to each other.

-She pushed herself up and took off her mask.
+She pushed herself to her feet and ripped off her mask.

-“You alright?” she asked, helping me on my feet.
+“You all right?” she asked, helping me on my feet.